panzi/qjoypad/README.txt

 Chapter 6.
 Credits

-   Thank  you  to  Erich  Kitzmlüller,  author of xjoypad for the inspiration  to write QJoyPad and for the code that started me off.
+   Thank  you  to  Erich  KitzmÃ¼ller,  author  of xjoypad for the inspiration  to write QJoyPad and for the code that started me off.